Russian foreign ministry spokesperson hits back in row over ‘Soviet rescue of Bulgarian Jews’

 Her November 2 comments were condemned by the Bulgarian Foreign Ministry, President Roumen Radev, the American Jewish Committee, the Shalom Organization of the Jews in Bulgaria and the majority partner in the Bulgarian government, Prime Minister Boiko Borissov’s GERB party.

-When it was put to her that Radev had said that her comments were either a deep ignorance of history of were intended as a provocation, Zakharova responded by asking whether Radev had said nothing about the defacing of the Russian monuments in Bulgaria.
+When it was put to her that Radev had said that her comments were either a deep ignorance of history or were intended as a provocation, Zakharova responded by asking whether Radev had said nothing about the defacing of the Russian monuments in Bulgaria.

 The original comments by Zakharova, in which she also effectively accused Bulgarians who defaced the monuments of “not knowing their own history” were prompted by the daubing on October 31 of an anti-Semitic slur on the Soviet Army monument in Sofia.